revolist/revogrid-docs/guide/row/odd.pro.md

 ## Conclusion

-The `RowOddPlugin` in RevoGrid Pro offers a simple yet effective way to enhance the visual clarity of your data grids by automatically highlighting odd rows.
+The `RowOddPlugin` in [Pro Version](../../pro) offers a simple yet effective way to enhance the visual clarity of your data grids by automatically highlighting odd rows.

 By enabling this feature, you can improve the readability of your grid and provide a better user experience.
 Whether you're dealing with large datasets or simply want to add a touch of polish to your grid, odd row highlighting is a valuable tool in your RevoGrid toolkit.